Main Menu

 Anchovies are fish that are mostly distinguished by their large mouths.
 Their upper jaw extends behind their eyes.
 Besides that, a long, pig-like snout extends beyond the tips of their lower jaws.

-Incredible Anchovies Facts!
+Incredible Facts!

 • These fishes are easier to catch on a full moon night since their bodies glisten under the moonlight.
 They are canned and salted right after and sometimes dried for eating purposes.

-• Anchovies are fish that can concentrate an acid making them poisonous for humans to consume as a whole.
+• Anchovies are fish that can concentrate an acid, making them poisonous for humans to consume as a whole.

 • Crab paste is known to be the best bait for catching these fishes.